 Hello, I Love You was commissioned as part of A Better Tomorrow at the Embrace Arts Centre, Leicester, UK.
 One by one, participants were led up to an empty seat where I had placed a card offering the invitation to call me on my mobile phone.
 Upon answering the call I proceeded to attempt to fall in love with my participants.
 We discussed love and loss, places and memories, sharing confessions and personal histories.
 Each participant spent 10 minutes speaking to me, connected only by our conversation and the rope that we both held.
 The performance explored the duration of intimacy and what it is to exchange secrets with strangers.

 In 1956 two bells were removed from their site in Nottingham and taken to the St Anne's School in Queensland.
-The Nottingham Bells saw me locate the bells and the amateur clock-maker who installed them in Australia.
 In an intervention into the Nottingham site due for demolition where the bells were formally housed, The Nottingham Bells was a sonic performance that overlaid histories.
-On my instruction, Dr. Pat Flecker, the amateur clock-maker who transported the bells to Australia in the 1950s, climbed the bell-tower and hit the bells manually holding his mobile phone which was connected to a modified phone system in the Nottingham site.
+On my instruction, my collaborator Dr. Pat Flecker, the amateur clock-maker who transported the bells to Australia in the 1950s, climbed the bell-tower and hit the bells manually, holding his mobile phone which was connected to a modified phone system in the Nottingham site.
 I amplified this sound out into the city street where the bells once pealed, connecting two continents and two sonic histories.

 Host was a performance commissioned by Little Wolf Parade.
 Working with artist Julian Woodcock, I hand-fed a series of participants in exchange for personal histories.
 Food was cooked on-site and traded for thoughts in an effort to better understand the dynamics of social intimacy and proximity.
 Over several hours we discussed accidents in Spanish markets, ballet, Brixton parties, what is revealed through hotel windows and many other things.